Tyrone Marshall

-Tyrone Everton Marshall (born 12 November 1974) is a retired Jamaican footballer and current head coach of FC Cincinnati 2, the reserve team of Major League Soccer's FC Cincinnati.
+Tyrone Everton Marshall (born 12 November 1974) is a Jamaican former footballer and coach.

 Career

 Youth and college

 Marshall moved to the Fort Lauderdale, Florida area when he was twelve years old.
 He attended Lindsey Wilson College from 1994 to 1995 before transferring to Florida International University where he played on the men's soccer team from 1996 to 1997.

 Professional

 Colorado Rapids

 Marshall was drafted by Colorado Rapids with the 11th overall pick of the 1998 MLS College Draft.
 He played only one game for Colorado, then was dealt, along with Jason Boyce, to Miami Fusion on 14 August 1998 in exchange for David Vaudreuil.

 Miami Fusion and LA Galaxy

 Marshall would spend the next three and a half seasons in Miami, starting as a forward and eventually drifting to the midfield and then defense.
 After the Fusion folded following the 2001 season, Marshall was selected by Los Angeles Galaxy as the ninth pick of the 2002 MLS Allocation Draft and helped LA to victory in MLS Cup 2002.

 On 13 June 2007, Marshall received a red card for a tackle which broke the leg of FC Dallas forward Kenny Cooper in the 89th minute.
 The red card carries a mandatory one-game suspension and $250 fine, but the MLS Disciplinary Committee decided unanimously to extend the suspension two additional games and an additional fine of $1,250.